oktayparlak/oktayparlak/README.md

 ### Glad to see you here!
--    Hello, I am a senior computer engineering student, I have a solid grasp of fundamental concepts like OOP and data structures, which I have effectively applied by working with modern technologies such as Node.js and Express.js.
+-    Hello, I am a software engineer, I have a solid grasp of fundamental concepts like OOP and data structures, which I have effectively applied by working with modern technologies such as Node.js and Express.js.
 I possess a proficient level of English and have been continuously enhancing my skills with Node.js and Express.js for the past two years.
 In addition to my expertise in these technologies, I have a strong command of Java and a basic understanding of Spring Boot.
 In the future, I aspire to gain expertise in microservices architecture and collaborate on projects using AWS.
-I am currently actively seeking internship opportunities and looking forward to gaining hands-on experience in this field.

 <br/>